What does Black Hat SEO mean in SEO?

-- Gateway pages - Creating pages optimised for a specific keyword but all the links from those pages take users to content about something completely different.
+- Gateway pages - Creating pages optimized for a specific keyword but all the links from those pages take users to content about something completely different.

 - Duplicating content - Creating a large number of pages that essentially hold the same content but presented in a slightly different way or order to try and project the website as larger than it is.